Kipps Lane Crew: Notable crimes

-In August 2012, a member of the Kipps Lane Crew, shot a man near Queens and Adelaide Street.
-The man survived the attack but these events led to a 5-hour standoff on a Kipps Lane property, London Police brought in their tactical response unit(SWAT equivalent), a Police modified APC(armoured personal carrier) and created a perimeter around the residence.
-The result was the arrest of four members or affiliates and the confiscation of a "shotgun and almost 1,900 rounds of various types of ammunition, a taser, pepper spray, stolen IDs and a small amount of methamphetamine".
+In August 2012, a member of the Kipps Lane Crew shot a man near Queens and Adelaide Street.
+The man survived the attack, but these events led to a 5-hour standoff on a Kipps Lane property.
+London Police brought in their tactical response unit (SWAT equivalent), a Police modified APC (armoured personnel carrier) and created a perimeter around the residence.
+The result was the arrest of four members, or affiliates, and the confiscation of a "shotgun and almost 1,900 rounds of various types of ammunition, a taser, pepper spray, stolen IDs and a small amount of methamphetamine".
 Over 16 charges were handed out to the four individuals.